EdAnalytics18/retail-analytics-BI-system-project/analytics/metrics_definition.md

 ---

 ##  Inventory Metrics

 ### Inventory Value
-Total value of on-hand inventory at the time of snapshot.
+Total monetary value of on-hand inventory at the time of each snapshot.

 **Formula**
 `SUM(inventory_value)`